Alex-Wilson/.conf/readme.md

-This is a collection of settings and configurations that I use in my most used applications.
+8This is a collection of settings and configurations that I use in my most used applications.
 Mainly ricingg and my EFT keybinds.

 # OS:
 - Arch